Masmiseim36/nxpSDK/boards/evkmimxrt595/dsp_examples/sema42/dsp/readme.txt

 ================
 This example run both M33 and DSP at the same time!

-When the demo runs successfully, the log would be seen on the M33's terminal like below.
+When the demo runs successfully, the log would be seen on the M33's terminal like below and the RED LED(D19) will be turned on/off according to the log.

 ~~~~~~~~~~~~~~~~~~~~~
 Sema42 example!